 Model United Nations (MUN)

-CHS students can attend up to ten conferences around the country and abroad.
-Each one requires the students to research both their committee’s particular issues as well as the position their country would adopt on that issue.
+Our pupils can attend up to ten conferences around the country and abroad.
+Each one requires them to research both their committee’s particular issues as well as the position their country would adopt on that issue.
 Working independently on their research beforehand and then collaborating effectively in committee, making alliances with other countries and having to compromise their own position, means the students must develop a wide-ranging skillset which will stand them in excellent stead for future life; inquiry, critical thinking, communication, collaboration, the ability to listen to others and be empathic to their views yet still remaining principled, all whilst gaining a deep insight into world affairs and problems and their concomitant solutions.

-We host our own conference in October each year, when around 600 students from around the country, and occasionally overseas, converge for a weekend of high quality debate, including a crisis about which the delegates have no prior knowledge and have to respond rapidly to an emerging theoretical world problem.
-A core committee of students takes full responsibility for the organization of the conference.
+We host our own conference in October each year, when around 600 pupils from around the country, and occasionally overseas, converge for a weekend of high quality debate, including a crisis about which the delegates have no prior knowledge and have to respond rapidly to an emerging theoretical world problem.
+A core committee of pupils takes full responsibility for the organization of the conference.